 Test Development Committees

 College faculty are indispensable in the CLEP test development process.
 Exam development begins with test development committees, comprising three or four faculty members, from two- and four-year institutions, currently teaching relevant undergraduate college courses.
+These committees oversee ongoing test development as well as review and shape exam questions, test forms, and content specifications on a regular basis.

 Becoming a Committee Member